 How to Get Free Or Low-Cost Appliances Online

-You can use online resources to get free appliances.
-People and businesses who are moving, downsizing, or replacing appliances usually list their appliances online.
+You can use online resources to get free appliances such as a washer and dryer, or refrigerator.
+People and businesses who are moving, downsizing or replacing appliances usually list their appliances online.

 If they’re in a hurry, they may even list the appliances for free.
 Freecycle and Facebook Marketplace are 2 of the best online resources for finding a variety of appliances for your home.